-Note: If the foam filter element if it are damaged, replace it.
-If the foam element is dirty, clean it; refer to Cleaning the Foam Filter (page 13).
+Note: If the foam filter element is damaged, replace it.
+If the foam element is dirty, clean it; refer to (page).

-- 7. Remove wing nut that secures the paper filter element to the carburetor (Figure 19). - 8.
+- 7. Remove the wing nut that secures the paper filter element to the carburetor (Figure 19). - 8.
 Remove the paper element and inspect the paper filter element for damage and excessive amounts of dirt in the element.